autotel/TokenBusHomogeneousNetwork/readme.md

 * The TIP is pulled to the state 1, causing the first in line to start the chain reaction from 0.
 When a node is on Connecting mode, if it detects 1 on its TIP, and has not registered any address, it means that there is no lower module.
 It will set it's own address to 0.
 Maybe it is convenient if it waits about 10 bytes before doing so, in case the network is on some weird stuck state.
 #### Token logic and the node 0
 * Node number 0 has the role of originating a new token when the token has reached the last module in the token line.
 It reads the end of the token line when there is a message with disconnected header; or in other words, a timeout.
+* last node could detect nothing connected and notify that to the node zero so it doesnmt have to wait for timeout.
 ###Messages
 * a message consists of the following components: <origin><header><payload>
 * origin is a byte representing a unique identifier that indicates what module has broadcasted that message.
 * header is a byte that indicates the mode of the upcoming data.
 It is divided in two nibbles: first nibble indicates the mode of the message (broadcasted, addressed, empty, offline).
 The second nibble indicates the length of the upcoming message in words.
 The maximum message length is 16*4 bytes.
 Maybe if the second nibble is F, the listeners will wait for a special termination byte.
 * an offline header is equivalent to a disconnected module.
 The idea is that a module that is offline or not connected, will generate an offline header by not sending anything.
 You can also think of this as a timeout of the length of a single byte.
+#practicalities
+##connection

 ```
 -----\         /---------------->